lumeland/lume/docs/getting-started/2_command-line.md

 # Build the site in the current directory
 lume

-# Build the site in a different directory
+# Build the site located in a different directory
 lume ./my-site

 # Build the site and boot up a web server